MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/continuous-data-export.md

 * **Number of files**:
   * The number of files exported in each continuous export iteration depends on how the external table is partitioned.
 For more information, see [export to external table command](export-data-to-an-external-table.md#number-of-files).
 Each continuous export iteration always writes to new files, and never appends to existing ones.
 As a result, the number of exported files also depends on the frequency in which the continuous export runs.
 The frequency parameter is `intervalBetweenRuns`.

 * **External table storage accounts**:
-  * For best performance, the cluster and the storage account(s) should be colocated in the same Azure region.
+  * For best performance, the database and the storage account(s) should be colocated in the same Azure region.
+  :::moniker range="azure-data-explorer"
   * Continuous export works in a distributed manner, such that all nodes in the cluster are exporting concurrently.
 On large clusters, and if the exported data volume is large, this might lead to storage throttling.
 It's recommended to configure multiple storage accounts for the external table.
 See [storage failures during export commands](export-data-to-storage.md#failures-during-export-commands) for more details.
+:::moniker-end

 ## Exactly once export